nickguletskii/GLXOSD/README.md

 GLXOSD
 =============
 GLXOSD is a basic OSD that works by intercepting glXSwapBuffers calls, inspired from RivaTuner OSD on Windows.
-For now the OSD only draws the FPS, but I have plans to add sensor information to the OSD as well.

 THIS PROJECT IS EXPERIMENTAL, USE IT AT YOUR OWN RISK!